Maciekbe89/Stopwatch/readme.md

 ### Stopwatch by [@Maciekbe89](http://github.com/Maciekbe89)!

-I created this app in javascript.
+I created this app in vanilla javascript.

 ## design
 ![img/screen.png](img/screen.png)

-The app also works when you're going to browse diffrent pages on another cards.
-Timer you can see in title.
+The app also works with not focused cards.
+The timer is visible in the card's title.

 ![img/title.png](img/title.png)